malakSherif86/UniSmart/README.md

 Seamless navigation to handle student information.

  - **Departments Scene:**
           - Add, update, and delete department records.
         -display all the departments and allow the user to select from it

 - **Courses Scene:**
           - Add, update, and delete course records.
         -Associate and disassociate courses with departments.
         -Streamlined management of course information.
         -Display all departments, simplifying user selection.it

 - **Grades Scene:**
        - View a student's registered courses with marks and grades.
        - Dynamic interaction with individual student records.
         -display all the Grades and allow the user to select from it
           - View and manage student grades for registered courses.
           - Delete grade records or update student marks within a valid range (must be smaller than the course max grade ).
           - Register students for courses .
-Intelligent logic allow duplicate registrations for the same  courses if the student grade is less than the half of course max grade
+         -Intelligent logic allow duplicate registrations for the same  courses if the student grade is less than the half of course max grade

 ## Project Documentation
 To explore the project in detail, please refer to the following documents: